 There are two main areas of animal care on site available to students, one on the bottom farm and another on the top farm.

 Every day, whatever the weather, the animals have to be looked after.
-This work teaches our students the importance and responsibility of animal daily care – Donkeys, Ponies, Goats, Calves, Pigs, Rabbits, Guinea pigs, Sheep.
+This work teaches our students the importance and responsibility of daily animal care.

 We give our students the amazing opportunity to work closely with the animals to develop a valuable and rewarding bond.
 This work allows students to work well as a team to meet the demands of the animals, but also allows our students to build good relationships with each animal and understand their individual personalities.
 Students learn to observe each animal’s behaviour and determine their likes and dislikes.
 Whatever level of ability, students are constantly learning to develop essential skills and confidence levels.